area17/time/README.md

 AREA 17 covers multiple timezones around the world.
 This project displays each timezone, shows the current weather and temperature in the city using Forecast.io and allows you to type a time to see what that time is in the other A17 timezones.

+Tested in Chrome 39, Safari 8, Firefox 34 IE11 and Safari iOS8.

 ## Developing

 ### Grunt Tasks: